BBVA/waf-brain/README.rst

 Research
 ========
-Notebooks and datasets for train new models.
+Contribute to the project, get our Notebooks and datasets for train new models.
 `For more info go to this link: <https://github.com/BBVA/waf-brain/blob/master/research/RESEARCH.md>`